helm/charts/stable/cluster-autoscaler/README.md

 ## Installing the Chart

 In order for the chart to configure the cluster-autoscaler properly during the installation process, you must provide some minimal configuration which can't rely on defaults.
 This includes at least one element in the `autoscalingGroups` array and its three values: `name`, `minSize` and `maxSize`.
-These parameters cannot be passed to helm using the `--set` parameter at this time, so you must supply these using a `values.yaml` file such as:
+If you are using Helm < 2.5 these parameters cannot be passed to helm using the `--set` parameter, so you must supply these using a `values.yaml` file such as:

 ```
 autoscalingGroups: